Gentlemen, today we’re going to talk about how to get shredded.

 There’s many ways to skin a cat, but depending on if you’re either skinny or overweight, the best diet for getting shredded might change.

 If you’re skinny, it’s best to eat a lot of bulking foods.
-Take a look at this clean bulking diet I’ve put together, and follow it to a T.
+Take a look at this clean bulking diet program I’ve put together, and follow it to a T.

 If you’re overweight, I’d recommend some sort of ketosis-based diet, which I will talk about more below.
 Also consider trying intermittent fasting.